lrmantovani10/Deepfake_Detection/README.md

 ![image description](Diagram.png)

 The first part of the model is a Siamese network to detect similarities between real and fake images, and the second is a convolutional neural network with a binary classifier.
-Despite the accomplishments of the model described by the latter paper, its architecture is excessively large, and its hyperparameters are not supported by my hardware limitations, so I decided to decrease the batch size and shift from a "batch all" to a "batch hard" strategy when calculating the triplet loss to make better use of the data provided.
-Furthermore, believing that I could optimize the model even harder, I used an image preprocessing strategy that involved using OpenCV to draw facial features that help the model discern significant differences between real and deepfake components of the face, such as nose and eyes.
+Believing that I could optimize the model even harder, I used an image preprocessing strategy that involved using OpenCV to draw facial features that help the model discern significant differences between real and deepfake components of the face, such as nose and eyes.
+Despite the accomplishments of the model described by the latter paper, its architecture is excessively large, and its hyperparameters are not supported by my hardware limitations, so I decided to decrease the batch size to 8 and shift from a "batch all" to a "batch hard" strategy when calculating the triplet loss to make better use of the data provided.
+Despite this reduction, my execution of the program on Azure Cloud reached a fairly high test accuracy(over 0.7), suggesting that with a hardware that supports a larger batch size and a bigger dataset (like the Facebook Detection Challenge one used by the paper's researchers), similar if not potentially higher (due to the added OpenCV preprocessing step) metrics can be attained.

 The file distribution of the project is as follows:
 * display.py &rarr; used to visualize certain images in the dataset during preprocessing.
 This allows us to visualize, for example, markings on the nose and eyes among the training images.